BlockchainCommons/Research/papers/bcr-2020-010-output-desc.md

 ### CDDL

 The following specification is written in Concise Data Definition Language [CDDL].
-The semantics and allowable nesting syntax is as described in [OD-IN-CORE].
+The semantics and allowable nesting syntax is as described in [OD-IN-CORE] except for the extension described below.

+This specification introduces an extension to [OD-IN-CORE], adding a new descriptor function `cosigner(KEY)`, which can be accepted by the `sh` and `wsh` script functions defined in [OD-IN-CORE].
+The `cosigner(KEY)` is not used to derive ScriptPubKeys directly, but is used as a placeholder to be used when transmitting a single public key representing an account to be used by a party in a multisig transaction.
+This document defines a corresponding CBOR tag #6.410 to be used when encoding the `cosigner(KEY)` function.

 ```
 key_exp = #6.306(crypto-eckey) / #6.303(crypto-hdkey)